ofiwg/libfabric/index.md

   * Older: [Man pages for v1.0.0](v1.0.0/man/)
 * [Man pages for current head of development](main/man/)

-[Set of example applications](https://github.com/ofiwg/libfabric/fabtests) - highlight how an application might use various aspects of libfabric.
-These are CI tests for libfabric.
+[Set of test applications](https://github.com/ofiwg/libfabric/tree/main/fabtests) - These tests focus on validating libfabric developement, but also highlight how an application might use various aspects of libfabric.

 Additionally, developers may find the documents listed below useful in understanding the libfabric architecture and objectives in more detail.